lukegarland/CourseRegistrationSystem/README.md

     ```

-3. Run the server using```Server.jar``` and run the Client using ```Client.jar```.
+3. Run the server using ```Server.jar``` and run the Client using ```Client.jar```.
 Ensure port 8099 is open on the localhost.

 **Notes**:
 - Line 82 in ```clientController/Client.java``` states the serverName and port number.
-You may change these if the server is not running on the localhost. the server must be on Localhost:8099 if the project is used using option \#3.
+You may change these if the server is not running on the localhost.
+The server must be on Localhost:8099 if the project is used using option \#3.
 - Option 2 has been tested on Windows 10 WSL 2 (Ubuntu 18.04.3 LTS on Windows 10 x86_64).